This Step: Get a Learner Permit

 Get a Learner Permit in Nevada

 To legally begin practicing driving, you must obtain a Nevada instruction permit.
-The requirements to get your permit vary slightly for Nevada residents younger than and older than 18 years old.
-You can apply as soon as you turn15 ½ years old by following the steps below.
+You can apply as soon as you turn 15 ½ years old by following the steps below.

 A) Ace a Few DMV Practice Permit Tests

-In addition to passing some practice tests, thoroughly study the Nevada Driver Handbook until you feel prepared enough to breeze through the actual Department of Motor Vehicles instruction permit test.
+In addition to passing some practice tests, thoroughly study the Nevada Driver Handbook until you feel prepared enough to breeze through the real instruction permit test.

 B) Gather Required Documents and Permit Fees